Bilberry

 Uses

-Bilberry leaves are used for different conditions, including diabetes.
+Additionally, bilberry leaves are used for different conditions, including diabetes, as they may help regulate blood sugar levels.

 How It Is Used